Pembrokeshire footpath

 Get to know your local footpaths!

 If you live in England or Wales, then unless you live in the middle of a large town, you're probably within walking distance of the public rights-of-way network, which provide traffic-free access to the great British countryside.
 If you're not familiar with the footpaths in your local area, Ordnance Survey maps are a good source of information, but can be years out of date, so it's best to consult the definitve map.
 Copies of this should be available at your local council offices and libraries.
-Many websites such as
+Many websites use OS maps, so you can check your local area from these.
+If you're planning to walk in any area frequently, you'll need the Ordnance Survey 1:25000 Pathfinder maps.

 Types of rights-of-way